 It Improves Potency

 As covered above, mixing new grounds with old coffee grounds can result in more potent coffee compared to running water through the old grounds.
 This is applicable whether the old grounds are sitting in a jar or have become old because they were used in a brew before.
-If the grounds aren’t fine and are brewed cold, reusing them without even adding new grounds can still result in a pretty potent beverage.
+If the grounds aren’t fine and are brewed cold, reusing the cold brew grounds without even adding new grounds can still result in a pretty potent beverage.

 It Makes the Coffee Taste Acceptable